-Due to the Commissioner's precedential decision, rulemaking is needed to set clear standards for when claimants are or are not eligible for unemployment benefits while physically located in another country.
+In order to be eligible for unemployment benefits, an individual must be available for work.
+Due to the Commissioner's precedential decision, rulemaking is needed to set clear standards for when claimants are available for work while physically located in another country.
 The rule change supports the Department's mission to develop the nation's best and most future ready workforce with opportunities for all by providing additional benefits to claimants while imposing negligible costs across the employer base.
 Therefore, the Department concludes the probable benefits of the proposed rule are greater than its probable costs.